KyranRana/log-extract-filterer-java/README.md

+# Log Extract Filterer

+This is my solution to the Connect Group ITG test.

+## Full Description

 You are required to write a program which filters application request log extracts by a number of different properties.

 A log extract file contains a header line, followed by zero or more data lines, in comma-separated value format.
 The